 Mortgage Contracts Often Require a Breach Letter

 Florida mortgages often contain a clause that requires the lender to send a notice, commonly called a breach letter or demand letter, informing you that your loan is in default before it can accelerate the loan and proceed with foreclosure.
 (The acceleration clause in the mortgage permits the lender to demand that the entire balance of the loan be repaid if the borrower defaults on the loan.)
-This is usually done after three or more missed payments.

 The letter must specify: